matt-mangia/kafka-admin/README.md

 Managing topics and acls at scale with Apache Kafka or Confluent Cloud can be a particularly challenging endeavor.
 Kafka Admin was originally created to help address this challenge, particularly with managing ACLs for multi-tenant Kafka clusters.
 Kafka Admin leverages the AdminClient APIs of Apache Kafka to programmatically create topics, as well as add/modify/delete ACLs, from an input configuration file (YAML).
+Kafka Admin leverages the Metadata Service APIs of Confluent Server to programmatically to add/modify/delete rolebindings, from an input configuration file (YAML).

-Once the jar is compiled, using the application is as simple as supplying cluster configuration from a properties file and providing a topic/ACL YAML configuration.
+Once the jar is compiled, using the application is as simple as supplying cluster configuration from a properties file and providing a topic/ACL/Rolebindings YAML configuration.
-If you already have an active cluster with topics and ACLs configured, you can use Kafka-Admin with the `dump` flag to output the cluster's configuration file (YAML).
+If you already have an active cluster with topics, ACLs and RoleBindings configured, you can use Kafka-Admin with the `dump` flag to output the cluster's configuration file (YAML).

 Some of the use cases that have arisen which can leverage Kafka-Admin include:
-* Managing ACLs & Topics at scale with source controlled configurations
+* Managing RoleBindings, ACLs & Topics at scale with source controlled configurations
-* Migrating ACLs &/or Topics from one cluster to another by combining the `pull` mechanism of Kafka-Admin against the source cluster and applying the resulting output to the target cluster.
+* Migrating RoleBindings, ACLs &/or Topics from one cluster to another by combining the `pull` mechanism of Kafka-Admin against the source cluster and applying the resulting output to the target cluster.
 * Automating ACLs & Topics with Confluent Cloud (otherwise requires using non-scriptable CLI)

 ## Using Kafka-Admin